 The Organization does not believe there are any material uncertain tax positions and accordingly, it will not recognize any liability for unrecognized tax benefits.
-For the years ended September 30, 2019 and 2018, there were no interest or penalties recorded or included in the financial statements.
+For the years ended September 30, 2020 and 2019, there were no interest or penalties recorded or included in the financial statements.
 The Organization is relying on its tax-exempt status and its adherence to all applicable laws and regulations to preserve that status.
 However, the conclusions regarding accounting for uncertainty in income taxes will be subject to review and may be adjusted at a later date based on factors including, but not limited to, ongoing analysis of tax laws, regulations, and interpretations thereof.
+The Organization's informational returns are generally subject to examination for three years after the later of the due date or date of filing.
+As a result, the Organization is no longer subject to income tax examinations by tax authorities for years prior to 2018.